What Is A Niche Website? And How Can You Create One?

 could lead to you making decent money within it, (or not!). (keyword research is necessary here)

-It’s a hard one to really make a guess at, but sites that attract customers already wanting to purchase a product, will convert to much higher sales than a site whereby people go primarily for information.
+Sites that attract customers already wanting to purchase a product, will convert to much higher sales than a site whereby people go primarily for information.

 Checking Out Your Competition…